-No matter your age, if you have a voice you must speak up about protecting our planet and save the ocean.
-As a species we are destroying our beautiful planet Earth, and it is up to us to save it.
+No matter your age, if you have a voice you must speak up about protecting our planet and saving the ocean.
+As a species, we are destroying our beautiful planet Earth, and it is up to us to save it.

 Speak to friends, family or even to your local city council.
 These are important issues, and action must be taken.
 If not by our governments then by the people who actually care.

 It is important that you stay informed about current global situations and marine conservation issues.
 Educate yourself and others around you on the major impacts affecting marine wildlife, environments, and countries.

 Get engaged politically where you can, and vote for representatives that prioritize policies for environmental protection.
 These are all changes you can do that could make a huge difference and save the oceans.

 Make a Difference to Save the Ocean

 We are all highly dependent on the oceans for resources, as they play an essential role in the existence and survival of humankind.
 However, the oceans are being negatively impacted on a daily basis, causing devastation to many species and ecosystems.